 As we age, the wear and tear of everyday life can take a toll on our teeth and cause tooth loss.
-For a long time, dentures seemed like the only option for those with missing teeth, but implants have seen a recent spike in popularity.
+Dentures seemed like the only option for those with missing teeth for a long time, but implants have recently increased in popularity.

 Here’s everything you need to know about the difference between implants and dentures.